About the G7 and G8 Research Group

 The academics at the University of Toronto who have been involved in the G7 and G8 Research Group include the Honourable Bill Graham of the Faculty of Law and Canada's former minister of foreign affairs; Leonard Waverman, formerly of the Department of Economics; Louis Pauly and Michael Donnelly of Political Science; Robert Bothwell of History; Wendy Dobson of Management Studies, and Sylvia Ostry.

-The G7 and G8 Research Group is responsible for the G8 Information Centre, which contains the world's most comprehensive and authoritative collection of information and analysis on the G7 and G8.
+The G7 and G8 Research Group is responsible for the G7 Information Centre, which contains the world's most comprehensive and authoritative collection of information and analysis on the G7 and G8.
 The research group assembles, verify and post documents from the meetings leading up to and at each summit, the available official documentation of all past summits and ministerial meetings (in several G8 languages), scholarly writings and policy analyses, research studies, scholarship information, links to related sites and the "briefing books" for each summit published by Newsdesk Media.
-The website contains the annual reports on G7/8 members' compliance with their summit commitments, produced by the G7 and G8 Research Group and its partner at the International Organisations Research Institute at the National Research University Higher School of Economics in Moscow.
+The website contains the annual reports on G7/8 members' compliance with their summit commitments, produced by the G7 and G8 Research Group.

 |Ella Kokotsis, PhD, [email] is the director of accountability for the G7 and G8 Research Group and the G20 Research Group at the Munk School of Global Affairs at Trinity College in the University of Toronto.
 An expert on summit accountability and compliance, she has consulted with the Canadian government's National Round Table on the Environment and the Economy, the U.S. Council on Foreign Relations on their African development agenda, with the Russian government on global health issues in the lead-up to the 2006 St. Petersburg Summit, and with the Government of Canada on numerous summit-related issues during the 2010 Canadian G8 and G20 Summits.
 Her scholarly methodology for assessing compliance continues as the basis for the annual accountability reports produced by the G8 and G20 Research Groups.
 She is author of Keeping International Commitments: Compliance, Credibility and the G7 Summits and co-author of The Global Governance of Climate Change: G7, G20 and UN Leadership (Ashgate, 2015), as well as many articles and chapters.
 She leads the group's work on climate change, energy and accountability.|